 Having trained in Kungfu and gymnastics for more than a decade I continue to train and develop new skills, I keep myself at the forefront of strength and movement practices and techniques.
 This enables me to guide my patients through in-depth rehabilitation programs when appropriate.

 Recently Luke was invited and demonstrated acupuncture for the vice president of China Liu Yandong at the opening of the London Confucius Institute's new clinic.

 Luke presented on the Chinese approach to healthy patterns at the London falls and frailty conference

 Luke ran two workshops on healthy movement patterns at for Allied Health Solutions at Northwick Park Hospital.

 What is acupuncture?

-Acupuncture is a branch of Chinese medicine that involves the use of small needles to initiate physical and chemical changes in the body.
+Acupuncture is a branch of Chinese medicine that involves the use of small needles to initiate physical and biological changes in the body.

 Acupuncture is able to treat a very wide range of conditions because it is used to treat the person rather than the disease, stimulating a body’s ability to heal itself and self-regulate.

 Acupuncture is effective for treating a large range of issues and conditions.
 Some of the most common that we treat are:

 Musculoskeletal disorders such as back pain, shoulder impingement, neck pain, knee pain